butfirstchai.com

 • Transfer the mixture to a bowl and stir in the coriander leaves, mint leaves and onions.
 Taste test one last time and adjust the salt and mix again.
 You may use your hand or mix the dough.
 Refrigerate the mixture for a good one hour.

-Fresh coriander leaves
+fistful Fresh coriander leaves chopped finely

-Fistful fresh mint leaves
+fistful fresh mint leaves chopped finely

-2 to 3 green chillies
+2 to 3 green chillies chopped finely

-2 tablespoons red onion
+2 tablespoons red onion chopped finely

-• Place the tray in the freezer and let it freeze completely and then transfer the patties to a ziplock bag and use as you need.
+• Place the tray in the freezer and let it freeze completely, and then transfer the patties to a ziplock bag and use as you need.
 If you want to fry it immediately, let it freeze just for 15 to 20 minutes.

-1 egg
+1 egg optional

 Oil to pan fry